Updated Apache httpd packages that correct two security issues are now

 This update has been rated as having important security impact by the Red

 Hat Security Response Team.

-Users of Apache should upgrade to these updated packages, which contain
+Users of Apache httpd should update to these errata packages that contain

 backported patches to correct these issues.